junxie6/iojson/README.md

 ## Usage

-### Add a object to the slice and the map.
+### Add an object to the slice and to the map.
 Then, let's encode it:

 ```
 type Car struct {